hacklab-fi/fediphoto/README.md

-# fediphoto
+# Fediphoto

 Automatically print photos from fediverse

+Quite hacky, used at ALT Party demoparty to print mastodon toots from a photo printer automatically.

+Code by cos

 ## Setup

 set CUPS default printer to be whatever you want

-edit the code for correct RSS feed url
+edit the code for
+*correct Mastodon RSS feed urls
+*correct printer

 run